 Our mission: this is the fundamental purpose of the council - so basically what we are here for.

-Our mission: to always put the city and its people first.
+Our mission: put people and the city first.

 Our priorities: these are the key things we aim to focus on achieving for the city and its residents to realise our vision over the next five years.
+These are: